modelstar-labs/docs/docs/tutorials/churn-prediction-inside-snowflake/index.md

 The report is auto-generated.
 The table shows performance metrics of each model (including a dummy model) we just trained inside Snowflake, and the results are sorted based on `F1` score.

 `Confusion matrix` and `AOC curve` of selected model (Linear Discriminant Analysis in our example) show more details about how well the model can predict positive and negative cases.
+Check "Glossary" at the end of this page for their meanings.

 Last but not least, our model also automatically ranks features based on their importance.
 This plot can provide critical insights for analysts on how to optimize user experience to improve churn.
 Note that, the feature importance plot may not show up every time as some algorithms (e.g., Naive Bayes) do not support feature ranking.